AskMeAgain/streamdeck4p/README.md

 This project is a python script to control your streamdeck.

-The difference to all the other solutions is that you can do toggles and keep a persisted state on each button, which can be referenced by other buttons too!
+The difference to all the other solutions is that you can do toggles and keep a persisted state on each button, which can be referenced by other buttons.

 ## Example